- Basic and Initial Entry Training

 Obstacle Courses and Combatives

-two articles .
+this article .
 Ongoing investigations are attempting to identify additional opportunities to reduce injury risk during these activities.
+Technical references.

 Physical Fitness Testing

-The use of specific fitness tests (e.g., running, push-ups) is a long-established practice to monitor basic health and fitness of military personnel as well as employees in other physically demanding occupations (such as firefighters and police).
+The use of specific fitness tests is a long-established practice to monitor basic health and fitness of military personnel as well as employees in other physically demanding occupations (such as firefighters and police).
 While these tests are not expected to predict the degree to which complex physical tasks are successfully performed, they provide measures of basic fitness levels that are relevant to key job tasks and/or overall job physical demands.
-For example, use of the current Army Physical Fitness Test (APFT), especially timed runs, have been useful indicators of those at higher risk of injury and even attrition.
-Technical references.
+Historically, the use of timed runs such as the 2-mile run in the 3-event Army Physical Fitness Test (APFT), have been useful indicators of aerobic capacity, and have been used to show that those with slow run times tend to be at higher risk of injury and even attrition.
+Though the APFT is now being replaced with the Army Combat Fitness Test (ACFT), a more rigorous 6-event test that provides additional measures of strength and power, the ACFT still includes a 2-mile run.
+Though the run event is the last of the 6 events and thus times are expected to slower than with the APFT, the run test will continue to be a valuable measure of aerobic fitness.
+The final revision of the ACFT was posted 23 March 2022 – of its six events, the plank now replaces the leg tuck, and it has gender- and age-adjusted standards.
+Though different from its initial development, basic tactics for preventing injuries associated with the ACFT are the same.

 Military mission success often depends on the efficiency by which troops access remote or unstable environments on foot.
 Unfortunately, the military carried load has continued to increase due to improvements in weaponry and protective equipment.
 Weights ranging from 75 to 125 pounds were not uncommon during recent deployments in Afghanistan.
 Foot blisters, stress fractures, foot pain and tingling, knee problems, and back problems are among the most common road marching related injuries.
 Using proper equipment, improving load distribution, and ensuring proper physical fitness training as well as progressive increases in weight and distance during road march training can reduce the risk of injuries.
 For more information read our